 Why is Airbnb so great for Family Travel?

-Airbnb is a world travel phenomenon!
+Airbnb has been revolutionary with the impact it’s had on affordable family travel!
 And one that I am very very grateful to have embraced!
-However, as with most things, there is a certain Airbnb Etiquette that one should adhere too with regards to the Airbnb booking process, and the airbnb experience.
+However, as with most things, there is a certain Airbnb Etiquette that one should adhere too with regards to the Airbnb booking process and the Airbnb experience.
 This goes for family travel as well.

 where have you been living? it’s basically a way for private people to hire out their available accommodation to travellers.
+Be that their whole house, a cottage, or a spare room.
 It has been embraced by the likes of lodges, Bed & Breakfasts, even hotels and has grown into a real power player in the world of travelling and holidays.

 Whilst a lot of the Airbnb concept is based on trust and a belief in human decency, the Airbnb booking process does offer a secure booking service that allows you peace of mind and financial security, both as a user and as an Airbnb host.
 However, booking with Airbnb does require a certain amount of etiquette, manners and fairly high expectations when it comes to timely communication and cleanliness.

 You must always remember that the whole concept of Airbnb bookings and travel, comes down to one thing: Airbnb reviews.